Omer-Dagry/School-Twelfth_Grade/Class Work/5/readme.txt

 Ver 2. the one in the folder 'With multiprocessing lock - Slower' which is in the same folder as this readme.txt

-the difference is that Ver 2 uses a multiprocessing lock to update a global var that contains the number of options that have been checked (in the client side) and Ver 1 uses a local server that each process cummunicates with and only the local server updates the var that contains the number of options that have been checked (in the client side)
+the difference is only in the client side.
+Ver 2 uses a multiprocessing lock to update a global var that contains the number of options that have been checked (in the client side) and Ver 1 uses a local server that each process cummunicates with and only the local server updates the var that contains the number of options that have been checked (in the client side)